JC3P0/PyWeather/README.md

 # PyWeather

-    - PyWeather is a weather application built using Python and PyQt6.
-It fetches and displays current weather data and a 5-day forecast for a specified location using the OpenWeatherMap API.
+    - PyWeather is a simple weather application displaying weather data to a GUI built using PyQt6.
+    - It collects and displays current weather data and a 5-day forecast for a specified location using the free OpenWeatherMap API.

 ## Features